 We may not be able to recover any of our losses resulting from construction cost overruns or delays.
 In addition, since the FIT applicable to a solar project generally depends on its lead time to grid connection, construction and connection delays may lead to a lower-than-expected FIT, which would adversely affect the long-term value and potentially the viability of the project.
 Many PPAs also require our solar projects to connect to the grid by a certain date.
 If the construction of solar project is significantly delayed, we may be in violation of our PPAs or may only be entitled to reduced FIT payments, if at all.
-A reduction or forfeiture of FIT payments would materially and adversely affect the profitability for a solar power project.
-Any of the above contingencies could lead to our failure to generate expected return from our solar projects and result in unanticipated and significant revenue and earnings losses.
+A reduction or forfeiture of FIT payments would materially and adversely affect the projects and result in unanticipated and significant revenue and earnings losses.